JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 Other factors reinforce the argument for not settling for just 35% affordable housing.
 BL are receiving a total of £39.1m of public money from the Mayor for Canada Water.
 If the Mayor gives grants to developers without ensuring the maximum amounts of affordable housing is secured, then it simply becomes a subsidy for developers.

-Southwark is also the freeholder of the Print Works and the Surrey Quays shopping centre (for which it collects £400k p.a. in rent and 5% of turnover respectively[^1]).
-This apparently does not qualify the site as public land; nonetheless most people would expect

-as well as being BL's development partner
+Southwark is also the freeholder of the Print Works and the Surrey Quays shopping centre (for which it collects £400k p.a. in rent and 5% of turnover respectively[^1]), as well as being BL's development partner, with a 20% interest in the site's development, under a Master Development Agreement (MDA).

 Finding space for new affordable homes is becoming increasingly difficult.
-The more affordable housing provided on this site, the less the Council will need to buy land off developers to build new Council homes.
-Last week it [approved the purchase](http://moderngov.southwark.gov.uk/documents/s84621/Report%20593%20Old%20Kent%20Road%20acquisition%20of%20site%20to%20deliver%20new%20Council%20housing.pdf) of its fifth site in the neighbouring Old Kent Rd area in the last two years alone[^2].
+Last week Southwark [approved the purchase](http://moderngov.southwark.gov.uk/documents/s84621/Report%20593%20Old%20Kent%20Road%20acquisition%20of%20site%20to%20deliver%20new%20Council%20housing.pdf) of its fifth site in the neighbouring Old Kent Rd area in the last two years alone[^2].

+It would therefore be reasonable to expect that maximising affordable housing on the largest development site in the borough would be Southwark's top priority on Canada Water, the largest of many large development sites in the borough and not just settling for the minimum its housing policy requires.

 ## The contractual agreement